-As previously disclosed, on or about April 6, 2022, the Company reached a settlement in principle with the SEC Staff which, subject to a few changes, was subsequently approved by the Commission in which the Company agreed to resolve the SEC's investigation regarding the April 13, 2020 press release and related disclosures (related to Covid-19 rapid test kits) through the Company's payment of (a) a civil monetary penalty of \$125,000, payable in 4 equal installments over 12 months and (b) disgorgement of \$471,000 and prejudgment interest in the amount of \$32,761.56 which payment is to be deemed satisfied by the transfer by the Company, no later than 30 days after the entry of the Class Distribution Order in the class action entitled Yannes v.
-SCWorx Corp. of shares of SCWorx's common stock, valued at \$600,000 at the time of issuance to authorized claimants in the Yannes settlement, provided that the Class Distribution Order is entered within 365 days from the entry of the Final Judgment in the SEC action.
-In the event that the Company does not transfer shares of its common stock, valued at \$600,000 at the time of issuance to authorized claimants in the class action settlement within 365 days from the entry of a Final Judgment, the Company will be required to remit to the SEC the full amount of disgorgement within 395 days from entry of a Final Judgment.
+As previously disclosed, on or about April 6, 2022, the Company reached a settlement in principle with the SEC Staff which, subject to a few changes, was subsequently approved by the Commission in which the Company agreed to resolve the SEC's investigation regarding the April 13, 2020 press release and related disclosures (related to Covid-19 rapid test kits) through the Company's payment of (a) a civil monetary penalty of \$125,000, payable in 4 equal installments over 12 months and (b) disgorgement of \$471,000 and prejudgment interest in the amount of \$32,761.56 which payment is to be deemed satisfied by the Company's issuance, no later than 30 days after the entry of the Class Distribution Order in the class action entitled Yannes v.
+SCWorx Corp. of shares of Company common stock valued at \$600,000 at the time of issuance to authorized claimants in the Yannes settlement, provided that the Class Distribution Order is entered within 365 days from the entry of the Final Judgment in the SEC action.
 On May 31, 2022, the Commission filed a complaint against Marc Schessel and the Company in the United States District Court for the District of New Jersey alleging violations of Sections 17(a)(1), 17(a)(2), and 17(a)(3) of the Securities Act of 1933 (the "Securities Act"), Section 10(b) of the Securities Exchange Act of 1934 (the "Exchange Act"), and Rules 10b-5(a), 10b-5(b), and 10b-5(c) thereunder relating to the April 13, 2020 press release and related disclosures we made in relation to the transaction involving COVID-19 test kits.
-At the same time, on May 31, 2022, the Commission filed a motion for approval of the Consent Judgment which contained the aforementioned fine, disgorgement requirement as well as an agreement by the Company to an injunction permanently restraining and enjoining the Company from violating Section 10(b) of the Securities Exchange Act of 1934 ("Exchange Act") [15 U.S.C. § 78j(b)] and Rules 10b-5(a), (b), and (c) thereunder [17 C.F.R § 240.10b ..
-5(a), (b), (c)]; and Section 17(a) of the Securities Act of 1933 ("Securities Act") [15 U.S.C. § 77q(a)].
+At the same time, on May 31, 2022, the Commission filed a motion for approval of the Consent Judgment which contained the aforementioned fine, disgorgement requirement as well as an agreement by the Company to an injunction permanently restraining and enjoining the Company from violating Section 10(b) of the Securities Exchange Act of 1934 ("Exchange Act") [15 U.S.C. § 78j(b)] and Rules 10b-5(a), (b), and (c) thereunder [17 C.F.R § 240.10b ...
+5(a), (b), (c)]; and Section 17(a) of the Sec

 On June 2, 2022, the Court granted the motion, approved the settlement and entered a final judgment.
-SCWorx has thus far paid all installments on the monetary penalty of \$125,000.
+SCWorx has paid all installments on the monetary penalty of \$125,000 and has issued Company common stock valued at \$600,000 to the authorized claimants in the Yannes settlement, in full satisfaction of its financial obligations under the Consent Judgment.

 In connection with these actions and investigations, the Company is obligated to indemnify its officers and directors for costs incurred in defending against these claims and investigations.
 Because the Company currently does not have the resources to pay for these costs, its directors and officers liability insurance carrier has agreed to indemnify these persons.
-Upon consummation of the settlement of the Consolidated Class Action, the Company believes it will have satisfied its accrued retention obligations with respect to the insurance coverage.
+The Company believes it has satisfied its accrued retention obligations with respect to the insurance coverage.